UPDATE: Check out my 2018 income report for a more up-to-date account of my earnings!

 I’m an adventurer!

-I never call myself an adventurer…it’s way too cheesy and a little pretentious (apologies to all the adventurers out there).
+I rarely call myself an adventurer…it’s way too cheesy and a little pretentious (sorry adventurers!).
 And in truth, it doesn’t really sum up what I do.
 Adventure is actually just a platform that I use that provides content.

 What I have actually done is built a brand for myself.
 By making myself known as an adventurer and by having a following, I have been able to use different avenues to make money.